MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/releasing-bom-and-formula-lines-to-warehouse.md

 In the query for the **Automatic release of BOM and formula lines** batch job, you can set up a filter criterion to specify how many days ahead the job should look for lines that have unreleased quantities.
 In the query for the job, in the **Raw material date** field, use the **(LessThanDate())** function as a filter criterion.

-The following illustration shows a production order that has two jobs.
+The following illustration shows a production order that has two jobs, 10 and 20, that cover the assembly and packing for the production order.
 Each job is set up to consume a quantity of material.
-In this illustration, the release time fence equals the number of days that has been specified in the **(LessThanDate())** criterion.
+In this illustration, the release time fence that is indicated by the green arrow below the time line equals the number of days that has been specified in the **(LessThanDate())** criterion.
 For example, **(LessThanDate(2))** indicates that the job should look for unreleased quantities only within a time fence of two days.

 ![Example of a production order that has two batch jobs](media/bach-job-setup.PNG)